Beauty in Black

 Beauty in Black is an American drama television series created, directed and executive produced by Tyler Perry.
-It is currently in its second season.
+It is currently in its third season.
 The series stars Crystle Stewart and Taylor Polidore Williams as two women leading very different lives.
 The first part of season one premiered on Netflix on October 24, 2024, with the second part premiering on March 6, 2025.
-Season 2 premiered on September 11, 2025.
+The first part of the second season premiered on September 11, 2025.
+The second part of second season premiered on March 19, 2026.
+Ahead of the second part of second season premiere, in December 2025, the series was renewed for a third season, and for a fourth season in July 2026.

 Premise

-Two young women from opposite sides of the tracks cross paths—as one tries to survive her day to day as a stripper who's stuck hostage with a violent pimp, the other runs a successful hair care (relaxer) company with dysfunctional in-laws and a loveless marriage.
+Two young women from opposite sides of the tracks cross paths—as one tries to survive her day to day as a stripper who is stuck hostage with a violent pimp, the other runs a successful hair care (relaxer) company with dysfunctional in-laws and is trapped in a loveless marriage.